shekharjha-aurionpro/scripts/docker/jhash-base/Readme.md

 5. Set work dir to /opt/app and
 6. Set user id to app

-> Note: Step 6 above is defined on-build to ensure that extending images can not get root access.

 # Tag

 > latest - OEL (Oracle Enterprise Linux) 7.0, Oracle JDK (1.8.0_60)